MLOps Blog

 As it was mentioned above, Metaflow was specifically created for large-scale machine learning development.
 The AWS cloud powers the solution, so there are built-in integrations to storage, compute, and machine learning services from AWS if you need to scale.
 You don’t have to rewrite or change the code to use any of it.

 MLReef is an MLOps platform for teams to collaborate and share the results of their machine learning experiments.
-Projects are built on reusable ML modules realized either by you or by the community.
+Projects are built on reusable machine learning modules realized either by you or by the community.
 This boosts the speed of development and makes the workflow more efficient by promoting concurrency.

 MLReef provides tools in four directions: